 We learns 3 important lessons on that very memorable trip driving to Toronto.

 Lesson #1 – Check Your GPS

-Always check if you GPS device has maps for a different country.
+When driving to Toronto, or Canada in general, always check if you GPS device has maps for a different country.
 As we pulled out of the apartment complex, we realized that our GPS did not know where Canada was.
 We figured we could drive down to the Niagara Falls on the American side and then switch over to Google maps on our phones.

 Lesson #2 – Check Cellular Rates